-Using our public DMZ example, when assigning a Conferencing Node a common certificate issued to sip.example.com but where that certificate contains each Conferencing Node's FQDN as one of the certificate's altNames, you would then normally also configure the node's hostname (conf01.example.com in this example) as the SIP TLS FQDN for this Conferencing Node (and conf01.example.com would also be the DNS A-record pointing to the publicly-reachable IP address of the Conferencing Node in question):
+Using our public DMZ example, when assigning a Conferencing Node a common certificate issued to px.vc.example.com but where that certificate contains each Conferencing Node's FQDN as one of the certificate's altNames, you would then normally also configure the node's hostname (px01.vc.example.com in this example) as the SIP TLS FQDN for this Conferencing Node (and px01.vc.example.com would also be the DNS A-record pointing to the publicly-reachable IP address of the Conferencing Node in question):

-In our on-premises example, the node with a hostname of eu-px01.example.com would have its SIP TLS FQDN also set to eu-px01.example.com, and so on for the other Conferencing Nodes.
+In our on-premises example, the node with a hostname of conf01.vc.example.com would have its SIP TLS FQDN also set to conf01.vc.example.com, and so on for the other Conferencing Nodes.

-Configuring Windows Server Manager to use a certificate template with client and server capabilities used by the Microsoft Certification Authority tool in Active Directory Certificate Services (AD CS) creates a certificate with Server Authentication capabilities only.
+Configuring Windows Server Manager to use a certificate template with client and server capabilities

+If a Conferencing Node connects with a video network infrastructure device that performs a TLS verification process, the server certificate on the Conferencing Node needs Client Authentication capabilities.
+By default, the "Web Server" certificate template used by the Microsoft Certification Authority tool in Active Directory Certificate Services (AD CS) creates a certificate with Server Authentication capabilities only.
 This section describes how to configure Windows Server Manager to use a certificate template with client and server capabilities.